 Should I communicate with my host outside Airbnb?

 No, you shouldn’t.
-The Airbnb community is designed to protect both hosts and guests, so make the most of profiles and verifications and the communication tools provided.
+The Airbnb management community is designed to protect both hosts and guests, so make the most of profiles and verifications and the communication tools provided.
 Same goes for making payments – always pay through Airbnb and never offer your hosts cash.